Like Son, Like Father: Jesus Reveals the True Nature of God

 • we ignore the gospels and instead listen to sermons and teachings that promote disbelief

 Instead of focusing on these deterrents, we do well to focus on Jesus’ unabated habit of healing.
-Even in the Garden of Gethsemane, when Peter cut of the servant’s ear, Jesus healed it (Luke 22:49-51).
+Even in the Garden of Gethsemanee, when Peter cut of the servant’s ear, Jesus healed it (Luke 22:49 51).
 It was the eve of his crucifixion and he still healed.
 Who are we following, after all?
 Our feelings?
 Our experience?
 Our institutions?
 Or the Jesus who is the same yesterday, today, and forever?
 (Hebrews 13:8)

-As I write this, I’m aware of faithful Christians with chronic conditions, including blindness and polio—and I’d venture that these people are in many ways closer to God than I am.
-My concern is not to explain away our experience but to focus on what God revealed through Jesus.
+As I write this, I’m aware of faithful Christians with chronic conditions, including blindness and polio—and I’d venture that these people are in many ways closer to God than am I. My concern is not to explain away our experience but to focus on what God revealed through Jesus.
 Then we are at least waging our war against disease on solid ground.

-One way to find that solid ground is to recognize that healing and salvation overlap considerably, even semantically.
-Once we see that the same words are used to describe both physical healing and spiritual redemption, we have greater assurance that God’s will is comprehensive: good, perfect, and acceptable (Romans 12:1-2).
+Ancient Hebrew and Greek, the main languages of the Bible, combine physical and spiritual healing.
+That means that the language of the Bible may be referring to physical healing more often than we realize, just as Jesus practiced physical healing more than many recognize.
+Once we see that the same words are used to describe both physical healing and spiritual redemption, we have greater assurance that God’s will is comprehensive: good, perfect, and acceptable (Romans 12:1 2).

 Three words in Greek are used to refer to both healing and salvation: sozo/σώζω, therapeuo/θεραπεύω, and iaomai/ἰάομαι (Three New Testament Words for Healing).
 Each of these words is used in the New Testament, and each refers to both physical healing and spiritual salvation.
-The Gospel (incarnated in Jesus) reveals that the whole person is under the purview of God’s love, with the result no hair is too short for him to number, nor life too poor for him to care.
-On more than one occasion, Jesus healed and forgave the person, making the person whole physically and admonishing the person to sin no more.
+The Gospel (incarnated in Jesus) reveals that the whole person is under the purview of God’s love, with the result that no hair is too short for him to number, nor life too poor for him to care.
+On more than one occasion, Jesus healed and forgave the person, making the person whole physically, freeing the person emotionally, and enlightening the person spiritually.
 Let us learn, then, to think of the divine touch as complete, sufficient for all our needs.

 We all know that spiritual healing, being eternal, is the most important transformation any of us can (and should) undergo.
 If I have everything this life can offer—health, friends, and family—but am riddled with guilt and shame, these things mean little.
-But if I’m a new person, a person adopted by God and endowed with the righteousness of Jesus—I’m forever fine.
-This life may be painfully lacking but when we sow our earthly bodies to the grave, we can await our restoration, some way, some how, as forever healthy children of God.
+But if I’m a new person, a person adopted by God and endowed with the righteousness of Jesus—I’m well off, even if I have not received my healing.
+This life may be painfully lacking, but when we sow our earthly bodies to the grave, we can await our eventual restoration as forever healthy children of God.

 Although physical healing is less important in the long run, we will see it promised or even stated as a fact in many scriptures, especially when we are aware that many times spiritual redemption and physical healing are both suggested in a promise.

-Sometimes a New Testament writer will interpret the Old Testament in a way we would not suspect.
+Sometimes a New Testament writer will interpret the Old Testament in a way we would not suspect, even in ways that might distress a Biblical scholar.
+Apparently, apostolic authority trumps tradition.
 It happens in Matthew’s gospel, where the writer insists that the healing is physical.
 After word got out that Jesus could heal people and deliver them from demons, Jesus was flooded with requests:

 When evening came, many who were demon-possessed were brought to him, and he drove out the spirits with a word and healed all the sick.
 This was to fulfill what was spoken through the prophet Isaiah: